arpitsingh0311/mini-LinkedIn/README.md

 -Frontend on Vercel

-## Local Setup and Installation
+# Local Setup and Installation
 To run this project on your local machine, follow these steps:

-### Prerequisites:
+## Prerequisites:

-Node.js and npm
+-Node.js and npm

-Git
+-Git

-MongoDB Atlas account
+-MongoDB Atlas account

-Cloudinary account
+-Cloudinary account

-1. Clone the repository:
+### 1. Clone the repository:

 git clone [https://github.com/your-username/your-repository-name.git](https://github.com/your-username/your-repository-name.git)
 cd your-repository-name

-2. Setup Backend:
+### 2. Setup Backend:

 cd backend
 npm install

-Create a .env file in the backend directory and add the following variables with your own credentials:
+#### Create a .env file in the backend directory and add the following variables with your own credentials:

 MONGO_URI=your_mongodb_atlas_connection_string
 JWT_SECRET=your_super_secret_and_random_key